 Rubbish Island Maldives

-The Maldives has over 1200 islands, and 1 known locally as Rubbish island (Thilafushi).
-This is where a lot of rubbish goes to be incinerated.
-It’s an island made entirely of rubbish, not far from Male.
+The Maldives has over 1200 islands, and 1 of them is known locally as Rubbish island (Thilafushi).
+This is where a lot of the rubbish goes to be incinerated.
+It’s an island made entirely of rubbish, located not far from Male.

 As an island nation built on coral they cannot bury their rubbish in landfill.
 The fact that the Maldives is only 1% above sea level, the main questions is where else could they put it?
 Just because we bury our rubbish out of site, because we are able to, it doesn’t really make it any better.
 Rubbish is sorted and materials such as plastic and metal are recycled, the general household waste is then incinerated

 They have now started exporting their waste to other countries who are able to dispose of it in better ways.